 - If the plants are dehydrated, you should refrain from fertilizing them.
 Instead, you should water them until they are lush and perky again.
 When they are, it is safe for you to fertilize them.
 This principle applies to the lawns as well.
 Fertilizing a dry lawn is usually just a waste of money.

 - The right time to water your plants is before 9 in the morning or after 5 in the evening.
 But if you come across a plant at any time of the day, you should ensure that water gets at the base.
 For that you might need to dig into the soil and get the water to go really deep.
 After that you can put it on regular rotation of watering.

 - It is essential that you refrain from just spraying the leaves of the plants.
 You should just direct the water to the soil and not the foliage in any case.
 You should never spray the leaves of plants such as lilacs, roses, peonies, several annuals and phlox as they are very susceptible to fungus.

-- In case you are feeling overwhelmed or you are not sure about how to deal with drought and summer heat, you should talk to an expert at NBG Landscapes who can tell you all about watering and reduce your frustrations with regard to keeping up with the demands of the landscape, especially in the heat.
+- In case you are feeling overwhelmed or you are not sure about how to deal with drought and summer heat, you should talk to a backyard renovations Sydney expert like NBG Landscapes who can tell you all about watering and reduce your frustrations with regard to keeping up with the demands of the landscape, especially in the heat.